 The costly part of head/strong reduction is the reconstruction of expressions which happens when we actually use (i.e. apply) the hnf/nf.
 In particular, reconstructing uses a lot of memory space.
-In order to implement efficient evaluation strategies as described previously, it would be useful to develop the following points:
+In order to implement efficient evaluation strategies as described in section 6.1, it would be useful to develop the following points:

 - Several analyses can detect expressions for which wh-reduction is better and should be implemented as well.
-For example, one policy could be that a closure will be reduced to hnf only if it is shared (using a sharing analysis), complex enough (using a complexity analysis) and of course not already in hnf. - Computation can still be duplicated by performing substitutions inside redexes.
-It would be interesting to extend our work to compile Staples' method [17] which avoids this loss of sharing.
+For example, one policy could be that a λ-abstraction will be reduced to hnf prior to β-reduction only if it is shared (using a sharing analysis), complex enough (using a complexity analysis) and of course not already in hnf. - Computation can still be duplicated by performing substitutions inside redexes.
+It would be interesting to extend our work to compile Staples' method [16] which avoids this loss of sharing.

 We did a few experiments using the trivial way (i.e. transforming source expressions before giving them to our compiler).
 We transformed the family of expressions A_n defined in section 6.1 into supercombinators and into cps form.
-The evaluation of A{15} I takes around 1s using standard reduction and around 1ms when each supercombinator is applied to A $\Omega \overline{\mathbf{0}}$.
+The evaluation of A{15} I takes around 1s using standard reduction and around 1ms when each supercombinator is applied to A Ω $\overline{0}$.
 This result is not surprising since the theoretical complexity is exponential in one case and linear in the other.
-More interestingly, we redefined the family A_n by $A_0 = \lambda x.\mathbf{I}$ and $A_n = \lambda h.(\lambda w.w h (A_0 w)) A{n-1}$.
-Here, the wh-reduction of $A_n \mathbf{I}$ does not duplicate work (the second occurrence of w is not needed) and nothing is saved by using head reduction.
+More interestingly, we redefined the family A_n by $A_0 = \lambda x.x I$ and $A_n = \lambda h.(\lambda w.w h (A_0 w)) A{n-1}$.
+Here, the wh-reduction of $A_n I$ does not duplicate work (the second occurrence of w is not needed) and nothing is saved by using head reduction.
 We found that the head reduction of supercombinators made the evaluation 3 to 4 times slower than the standard wh-reduction.

 This example indicates the cost of reconstructing expressions.
 This cost is acceptable when the final goal is to implement symbolic evaluation.
-When the goal is to evaluate whnf's more efficiently by sharing hnf's then such examples should be avoided using analyses or (maybe more pragmatically) using user's annotations.
+When the goal is to evaluate whnf's more efficiently by sharing hnf's then such examples should be avoided using analyses.
+In [4] Crégut gives a function for which the reduction takes n^2 steps when sharing hnf's whereas it takes only n steps using standard wh-reduction.
+It is also shown that this is the worst case.